thrackle-io/rules-engine/docs/userGuides/deployment/DEPLOY-PROTOCOL.md

 ![Protocol deployment sequence diagram](../images/ProtocolDeployment.png)

 1. Open a new terminal
-2. Create a fresh .env: `touch .env`
-3. Set the RPC URL
-   1. Choose the RPC URL that corresponds with the desired environment and chain.
-   2. Export it to zsh.
-The following is an example when working with a local blockchain in the localhost:
+2. [Set environmental variables](../deployment/SET-ENVIRONMENT.md) and source the .env file (`source .env`) and then feel free
+3. In the same terminal as above, ensure that the Foundry installation is current (see troubleshooting section)
    ````
-        export ETH_RPC_URL=http://localhost:8545
-        ````
-4. Set the Protocol Owner Private Key
-   1. This is the private key for the account that will "own" all the protocol contracts and has full permissions to upgrade.
-It is recommended that this address is a disposable address, and that the ownership of the protocol pass to a multi-signature wallet immediately after deployment.

-      *NOTE: This account needs to have sufficient funds to cover deployment costs and ownership transfer.*
-   2. Export it to zsh
-        ````
-        export DEPLOYMENT_OWNER_KEY=desired private key
-        ````
-5. Set the Protocol Owner Address
-   1. This is the account derived from the private key from step 3.
-   2. Export it to zsh
-        ````
-        export DEPLOYMENT_OWNER=<address derived from owner private key>
-        ````
-6. In the same terminal as above, ensure that the Foundry installation is current (see troubleshooting section)
-   ````
    foundryup --commit $(awk '$1~/^[^#]/' foundry.lock)
    ````

-7. In the same terminal as above, navigate to the cloned repo directory and run the build script.
+4. In the same terminal as above, navigate to the cloned repo directory and run the build script.
    ````
 	bash script/deploy/DeployProtocol.sh
    ````